christianvoigt/argdown-vscode/client/README.md

 ### Using argdown.config.js for advanced configuration options

-You can create `argdown.config.js` files in your workspace folders as described in the [argdown-cli Readme](https://github.com/christianvoigt/argdown-cli)  to change the way the Argdown commands are executed.
+You can create `argdown.config.js` files in your workspace folders  to change the way the Argdown commands are executed.
 Using config files you can achieve anything you can do with the Argdown Commandline Interface.

-If you define a `process` property in your config file, you can run the `Argdown: Run Argdown parser with config file` to run your custom process (only suited for advanced Argdown users).
+[Visit the config documentation](https://github.com/christianvoigt/argdown/tree/master/docs/Configuration.md) at the central Argdown repository to learn more about the format of the config file.